LiamProsser77/LSS-Programming-Language/README.md

 ### How to make a File in LSS

 To make a file in LSS you need to do style then you add .lss to it.

+#### Want to learn styling without having to learn CSS, then LSS is perfect for you!